 - 1. Notice that all of the groups have chlorophyll a.
-If, as fossil evidence indicates, the Cyanobacteria evolved before the algae or plants, what could you infer about the evolutionary origin of this pigment in the chloroplasts of eukaryotes? - 2.
+If, as fossil evidence indicates, the Cyanobacteria evolved before the algae or plants, what could you conclude about the evolutionary origin of this pigment in the chloroplasts of eukaryotes? - 2.
 Do any of the chromatograms share the same banding pattern?
 If so, which ones?
 What does this suggest about common ancestry of these groups?
 Why? - 3.
-What evidence from the pigments suggests that the photosynthetic apparatus of red algae may have evolved independently from that of green or brown algae? - 4.
-The distinctive orange-brown band in your Fucus, Ascophyllum, or Sargassum chromatogram is fucoxanthin.
+What evidence from the pigments suggests that the photosynthetic apparatus of red algae evolved independently from that of green or brown algae? - 4.
+The distinctive orange-brown band in your Fucus or Ascophyllum chromatogram is fucoxanthin.
 This pigment is characteristic of the Phaeophyta.
-It also occurs in diatoms (division Chrysophyta) and in some dinoflagellates (division Dinoflagellata).
-So does another characteristic Phaeophyta pigment present in the brown algal chromatogram.
-What is this other pigment? - The similarity of pigments in these three divisions suggests a common origin for their chloroplasts and photosynthetic apparatus, but one of them is probably not closely related to the other two.
-Which pair is probably closely related, and what evidence besides photosynthetic pigments suggests a common ancestry?
-(Consult your text.) - 5.
-Chlorophyll a is the primary pigment participating in the chemical reactions of photosynthesis.
+It also occurs in the Chrysophyta (golden brown algae), Bacillariophyta (diatoms), and in some dinoflagellates.
+So does another characteristic phaeophyte pigment present in the brown algal chromatogram.
+What is this other pigment?

+The similarity of pigments in these divisions suggests a common origin for their chloroplasts and photosynthetic apparatus, but one of them is probably not closely related to the others.
+Which three are probably closely related, and what evidence are you aware of, besides photosynthetic pigments, that suggests a common ancestry?

+5. Chlorophyll a is the primary pigment participating in the chemical reactions of photosynthesis.
 The others are all accessory pigments, which capture light at different wavelengths than chlorophyll a then transfer the light energy to it.
 You can get some idea how accessory pigments work from the aqueous solutions of phycobilins.

-Hold the vials in the sunlight or other strong light source and view them from the side.
+Hold the vials in the sunlight or other strong light source.
 How does their appearance change?

-- What you are seeing is fluorescence.
+What you are seeing is fluorescence.
 The light absorbed by the pigment molecules in solution excites electrons that subsequently fall back to their resting energy level, and in doing so emit photons of light.
-It is these electrons that in an intact cell transfer the energy of the light to the chlorophyll a molecules. - 6.
-Member of the Euglenophyta (e.g., Euglena) have the same photosynthetic pigment distribution as members of the Chlorophyta, but their chloroplasts are enclosed by a triple membrane rather than the usual double membrane found in chloroplasts of green algae.
-From this information and your observations earlier in the lab, offer an hypothesis that explains how the Euglenophyta may have acquired their photosynthetic apparatus. - 7.
+It is these electrons that in an intact cell transfer light energy to the chlorophyll a molecules.

+- 6. The Euglenophyta have the same photosynthetic pigment distribution as the Chlorophyta, but their chloroplasts are enclosed by a triple membrane, rather than the usual double membrane found in chloroplasts of green algae.
+From this information and your observations earlier in the lab, offer a hypothesis that explains how the Euglenophyta may have acquired their photosynthetic apparatus. - 7.
 Knowing that the longer (red) wavelengths of light are absorbed preferentially as light travels through water, what benefit might be conferred by the fucoxanthin in brown algae and phycoerythrin in red algae for species living in deep water? - 8.
 A common alga of fresh, brackish, and marine waters is Vaucheria.
 It is a bright yellow-green color, and belongs to a group called the yellow-green algae.
-Because of its color and filamentous growth form it might be mistaken for a green alga upon causal examination.
-However, it's chloroplasts lack chlorophyll b but have chlorophyll c.
-Based on this evidence, to which division of algae are the yellow-greens probably most closely related, and why? - 9.
-The obvious color of a seaweed does not always tell you in which division it should classified.
+Because of its color and filamentous growth form it might be mistaken for a green alga upon casual examination.
+However, its chloroplasts lack chlorophyll b but have chlorophyll c.
+Based on this evidence to which division of algae do the yellow-green algae actually belong? - 9.
+The obvious color of a seaweed specimen does not always tell you in which division it should be classified.
 Species of Rhodophyta can sometimes be yellow, brownish, black, or green.
-For example, along the coast of the southeastern United States there are two different color morphs of a common alga called Gracillaria: one red, the other green.
+For example, along the coast of the southeastern U.S. there are two different color morphs of a common alga called Gracillaria; one is red, the other is green.
 Both are the same species, but the green morph has a mutation that blocks the production of phycoerythrin.
 How could you demonstrate from pigment analyses that a green specimen of Gracillaria belonged in the division Rhodophyta and not Chlorophyta?